Chill-project/Documentation/source/installation/install_postgres_server.rst

 ##########################

 On a linux environment, installing Postgresql server is very easy.
-Here follows the instructions for a debian based distribution (as Ubuntu).
+Here follows the instructions for a debian based distribution (as Ubuntu) using the distribution repositories.
+To have the latest version follow the instructions of the `Postgresql wiki`_.

 .. code-block:: bash

 	sudo apt-get update
 	sudo apt-get install postgresql

 Having a look at the install messages, you will guess quickly which is the version installed.
 Anyway you can check this with the following code: